bowen0701/bowen0701.github.io/_posts/2013-08-28-data-scientist-statistician.md

 ---
 layout: post
-title: "Among Data Scientists are Statisticians"
+title: "Among data scientists are statisticians"
+excerpt: "Instead of becoming extinct, I'll explain that statistician is one of team members among data scientists."
 date: 2013-08-28
 ---